mlochbaum/BQN/spec/system.md

 All times are measured in seconds.

-The [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) is 1970-01-01 00:00:00 UTC. `•UnixTime` is intended for absolute time measurement and should be implemented with the method that gives the most accurate result at any given time. `•MonoTime` is intended for relative measurement and should use the method that gives the most precise time differences over the course of the program.
+The [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) is 1970-01-01 00:00:00 UTC, and [Unix time](https://en.wikipedia.org/wiki/Unix_time) is the number of seconds since this epoch, with adjustments for leap seconds. `•UnixTime` is intended for absolute time measurement and should use the source most accurate reflects Unix time when it's called. `•MonoTime` is intended for relative measurement and should use the method that gives the most precise time differences over the course of the program.
 Its return value must never decrease between calls.

 `•_timed` returns the total time taken divided by the number of function calls (`𝕨` if provided and 1 otherwise), including the overhead required for the outer loop that counts iterations (which will typically be negligible in comparison to the BQN code).